Sean D. Young

 Assistant Professor in the Department of Family Medicine and Center for Behavior and Addiction Medicine

-Sean Young, PhD, MS is an Assistant Professor In-Residence in the Department of Family Medicine and Director of Innovation for the Center for Behavioral and Addiction Medicine at UCLA.
-His work focuses on the design and evaluation of social media and mobile technology interventions to promote community and global health among at-risk populations.
-He is the principal investigator of the first NIH-funded studies seeking to determine whether online social networking technologies can be used to increase HIV prevention and testing among at-risk populations.
-Additional current areas of focus are: use of social media to increase HIV testing in Lima, Peru; use of Twitter for prediction and remote monitoring of disease; the relationship between social media and sexual risk behaviors in Iran; and methods of using electronic vending machines to dispense HIV self-testing kits in Los Angeles.
-His clinical work for the Department of Family Medicine is focused on developing patient-centered technologies to increase patient engagement and improve health outcomes.
+Sean Young, PhD, MS is the Executive Director of the University of California Institute for Prediction Technology (UCIPT) and Assistant Professor of Family Medicine.
+His work focuses on studying how social media and mobile technologies can be used to predict and change community and global health behaviors among at-risk populations.
+He is the principal investigator of the Harnessing Online Peer Education (HOPE) social media studies, which showed how social media can be used to increase HIV prevention and testing among at-risk populations in Los Angeles and Peru.
+Additional current areas of focus are: use of social big data to predict monitor disease; technology-based interventions to change health behaviors; and using electronic vending machines for HIV self-testing.
+His clinical work for the Department of Family Medicine is focused on developing and integrating patient-centered technologies to increase patient engagement and improve health outcomes.

 B.A., Ethnomusicology (2001) University of California